On microlocalisation and the construction of Feynman Propagators for normally hyperbolic operators: Microlocalisation

 where $\Char{\Psi}$ is the characteristic set of $\Psi$ and the intersection is over all properly supported $\Psi$.
-Locally this means, for any open subset $U$ of $\Rn$, $\xxiNot \notin \mathrm{WF}^{s} (u)$ is not in the Sobolev wavefront set of a distribution $u \in \mathcal{D}' (U; E)$ if and only if there exists a compactly supported section $f$ on $U$ nonvanishing at $x_{0} \in U$ such that the weighted Fourier transform $(1 + \| \xi \|^{2})^{s} \, |\widehat{fu}(\xi)|^{2}$ is integrable in a conic neighbourhood of $ \xi^{0}$.
+Locally this means, for any open subset $U$ of $\Rn$, $\dot{T}^{*} U \ni \xxiNot \notin \mathrm{WF}^{s} (u)$ is not in the Sobolev wavefront set of a distribution $u \in \mathcal{D}' (U; E)$ if and only if there exists a compactly supported section $f$ on $U$ non-vanishing at $x_{0} \in U$ such that the weighted Fourier transform $(1 + | \xi |^{2})^{s} \, |\widehat{fu}(\xi)|^{2}$ is integrable in a conic neighbourhood of $ \xi^{0}$.
 An accumulation of important properties of this finer wavefront set is available, for example, in~\cite[App.
 B]{Junker_AHP_2002}.
 A propagation of $H^{s}$-regularity is now presented below.
-The result is similar to that of Taylor but formulated in a geometric fashion and proved in a different way employing microlocalisation on vector bundles developed in Proposition~\ref{prop: microlocalisation_P}. \begin{theorem}[Propagation of Sobolev regularity] Let $E \to M$ be a smooth complex vector bundle over a manifold $M$ and $u \in \cD' (M; E)$.
-Suppose that, for some $m \in \R$, $\Phi \in \PsiDO{m}{M; E}$ satisfies the hypotheses~\ref{con: p_x_xi_zero} and~\ref{con: HVF_radial} of Proposition~\ref{prop: microlocalisation_P} and that $\mathcal{I}$ be an interval on an integral curve (on cotangent bundle) of the Hamiltonian vector field of the principal symbol of $\Phi$ such that $\mathcal{I} \cap \mathrm{WF}^{s} (\Phi u) = \emptyset$.
-Then either $\mathcal{I} \cap \mathrm{WF}^{s + m -1} (u) = \emptyset$ or $\mathcal{I} \subset \mathrm{WF}^{s + m -1} (u)$. \end{theorem} \begin{proof} Once Proposition~\ref{prop: microlocalisation_P} is at our disposal, the rest of the proof is the same as its scalar version~\cite[Thm.
-6.1.1']{Duistermaat_ActaMath_1972} (see also~\cite[Thm.
-26.1.4]{Hoermander_Springer_2009}).
-For completeness we give the details here.
+The result is similar to that of Taylor but formulated in a geometric fashion and proved in a different way employing microlocalisation on vector bundles developed in Theorem~\ref{thm: microlocalisation_P}.